 If you’re comparing your body, house, or lifestyle to those perfect Instagram influencers and it doesn’t make you feel good, unfollow them.

 Make sure that the people and brands you follow on Instagram are aligned with what’s important to you, and you’re getting value or positivity from following them.

 If you can’t unfollow someone because of work or friendship, use the mute button on Instagram or Twitter to hide them from your feed, and you can “unfollow” someone on Facebook while still remaining friends with them, too.

-This feature is only available on Twitter, but if there’s something that makes you constantly feel drained or depressed, it’s okay to not see it.
+If there’s something that makes you constantly feel drained or depressed, it’s okay to hide it from your timeline.

 You can mute keywords on Twitter, which hides particular words, phrases, usernames, emojis, or hashtags from your timeline.
-You can choose to mute them “forever” or just for a limited time, which is especially helpful during world events or news cycles that can be hard to read.
+You can choose to mute them “forever” or just for a limited time, which is especially helpful during world events or news cycles that can be overwhelming and hard to read about.

 Remember, you’re in control of your feed!
 And just like you unfollowed any accounts that made you feel bad, it’s important to add in some accounts that make you feel good too.